awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 ## \(Optional\) Receive OpsItem notifications<a name="OpsCenter-getting-started-sns"></a>

-You can configure OpsCenter to send notifications to an Amazon Simple Notification Service \(Amazon SNS\) topic when the systems creates a new OpsItem or updates an existing OpsItem\.
+You can configure OpsCenter to send notifications to an Amazon Simple Notification Service \(Amazon SNS\) topic when the system creates a new OpsItem or updates an existing OpsItem\.
 Complete the following tasks to receive notifications for OpsItems\.
 + [Task 1: Create and subscribe to an Amazon SNS topic](#OpsCenter-getting-started-sns-create-topic)
 + [Task 2: Update the Amazon SNS access policy](#OpsCenter-getting-started-sns-encryption-policy)
 + [Task 3: Update the AWS KMS access policy \(optional\)](#OpsCenter-getting-started-sns-KMS-policy)